jtarvain-hive/NetPractice/README.md

 - **OSI model** — with emphasis on the Network layer (Layer 3) and how it governs packet delivery

 ### AI usage
 AI was used as a Socratic study partner during this project — asking questions to guide understanding of subnetting logic, routing table configuration, and diagnosing network topology errors.
-No solutions were generated directly; AI was used to deepen conceptual understanding.
+No solutions were generated directly; AI was used to deepen conceptual understanding and helping with designing this README.md.